yuvrajxsorout/portfolio1/README.md

 ## 👨‍💻 Work Experience

+### Doctoral Student
+_École Nationale Supérieure d'Arts et Métiers, Metz, France (03/2023-Present)_
+-  Collaborated on a high-profile project with Arcelor Mittal and ENSAM, contributing to advancements in shape optimization techniques.
+-  Proficient in using ANSYS tools, specializing in adjoint optimization methods for efficient design enhancements.
+-  Maintained an active role in the research community, attending workshops and seminars, to integrate the latest advancements into the project's workflow.
+-  Demonstrated expertise in turbulence modelling, boundary layer theory, and mesh generation within the ANSYS environment.

 ### Research Associate
-_Khalifa University of Science and Technology, Abu Dhabi, UAE (07/2022 - Present)_
+_Khalifa University of Science and Technology, Abu Dhabi, UAE (07/2022 - 12/2022)_
 - Intensive study of Flow-induced Vibration with heat exchanger pipe with varying temperature ratios.
 - Turbulence modelling with results validation.
 - CFD-driven project bolstered by post-processing with analysis of generated data.